sleepingkingstudios/rspec-sleeping_king_studios/README.md

     require 'rspec/sleeping_king_studios/matchers/core/have_property'

-Checks if the actual object responds to :property and :property=, and optionally if a value written to actual.property= can then be read by actual.property.
+Checks if the actual object responds to :property and :property=, and optionally if the curernt value of actual.property is equal to a specified value.

 **How To Use:**

     expect(instance).to have_property(:foo).with("foo")

 **Parameters:** Property.
 Expects a string or symbol that is a valid identifier.

 **Chaining:**

-* **with:** Expects one object, which is written to actual.property= and then read from actual.property.
+* **with:** Expects one object, which is checked against the current value of actual.property if actual responds to :property.
+Can also be used with an RSpec matcher:

+    expect(instance).to have_property(:bar).with(an_instance_of(String))

+* **with_value:** Alias for `#with`, above.

 #### have\_reader Matcher